marnelfr/back-to-symfony/README.md

 with its config as value:\
 ``'GET' => ['path' => '/lov/de/{id}']``

+## Serializer
+It used to convert our resource from object to json before sending and from json to object before using them in our app.
+To do that, it uses the getter and the setter of our entity.
+This mean we can
+- change/delete our resources' json properties by modifying our getters
+- and change/delete the json properties our api will receive by modifying our setters.

 ## ApiResource's properties
 - shortName: 'Cheese': to rename our resource